 We’ve compiled a range of resources to help you explore the theory and practice of working remotely as a therapist or supervisor.
 Let us know if you come across anything that’s helped you and we’ll be happy to share it.
-Email your suggestions to firstname.lastname@example.org
+Please email the library with your suggestions.

 We’re adding to our selection of ebooks about practising therapy and supervision remotely, including titles on psychoanalysis, CBT and coaching. opens in a new windowClick here to find them on the Library catalogue.